Mind Map Template

 Click on this template to get started in Miro.
 You can share it with your team members to collaborate in real time.

-Remember to start with the trunk of your tree.
+Remember to start with the parent concept – aka the trunk of your tree.
 The center of your mind map (or trunk) is the specific question or concept that is central to getting to the bottom of your topic or solving your problem.
 Type it in the center of the Mind Map Template.

 Now, give your team 5 minutes to write down the first idea that comes to mind when thinking of the concept.
 You can use images, words, or short phrases.
 Remember, this is a quick exercise meant to encourage free thinking.